 - After the potatoes are crispy, distribute the garlic herb & butter topping over top of the crispy potatoes.
 Set the air fryer back to 400°F. Add the potatoes back to the air fryer for 3-6 minutes, keeping a close eye on the potatoes so the garlic doesn’t burn.
 Serve, and enjoy!

 - These will keep in a sealed container in the fridge for up to 5 days.

-- You could use about 1 teaspoon each of dried herbs in place of fresh.
+- You could use about 1 teaspoon of each of the dried herbs in place of fresh.

-- Softening the potatoes before smashing them in non-negotiable.
-You can do this in the oven, in air fryer, in the microwave or by boiling on the stovetop.
+- Softening the potatoes before smashing them is non-negotiable.
+You can do this in the oven, in the air fryer, in the microwave, or by boiling on the stovetop.
 Potatoes are tough and hearty, so they will need to be softened a bit to be able to smash them.

 - To reheat, reheat in the oven or air fryer at 350°F degrees.
 Just watch them closely so they don't burn.